Thanusan19/Vision_Transformer/README.md

-# Vision Transformer : Diatom Dataset
+# Vision Transformer: Diatom Dataset
 by SATHIAKUMAR Thanusan and BERNARD Guillaume based on Google's ViT implemtentation.

 Note: This repository was forked and modified from [google-research/vision_transformer](https://github.com/google-research/vision_transformer).

 ## Introduction

-This repository is an academical work on a new subject introduced by google researchers called :
+This repository is an academical work on a new subject introduced by google researchers called:
 Transformer for Image classification at scale.
 We worked at Georgia Tech Lorraine with the DREAM research team, a robotic laboratory, in in order to test this new image classification technique on a diatom dataset.

-This technique called Vision Transformer was published in the folowing paper :
+This technique called Vision Transformer was published in the folowing paper:
 [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929).

 Overview of the model given by Google: we split an image into fixed-size patches, linearly embed each of them, add position embeddings, and feed the resulting sequence of vectors to a standard Transformer encoder.
 In order to perform classification, we use the standard approach of adding an extra learnable "classification token" to the sequence.